Generalizing quantum dimensions: Symmetry-based classification of local pseudo-Hermitian systems and the corresponding domain walls: introduction

 Even in these elementary algebraic structures, subrings and ring homomorphisms, we demonstrate that the appearance of noninteger coefficients is inevitable by developing the approach in \cite{Fukusumi:2025clr}.
 However, we strongly believe that it will be possible to formulate the arguments in this work by using some generalized category theories, such as premodular fusion categories with suitable generalizations.
 This research direction has been still under development, but our arguments will provide clues for constructing such extended categories by requiring their compatibility with abstract algebra or linear algebra.
+For further studies, we note related recent works investigating related structures \cite{Nakayama:2024msv,Kikuchi:2024cjd,Chen:2025qub,Gaberdiel:2026sfg,Ambrosino:2026umb,Benedetti:2026drn}.

 For readers in high-energy physics, we demonstrate that these extended category theories will play a fundamental role in studying the quantum phase transitions related to the Higgs mechanism\cite{Higgs:1964pj} in the recent literature\cite{Cordova:2025eim} (see Sec. \ref{section_massless}).
 We clarify straightforward, but nontrivial relationships between the tensor structure of CFTs and the homomorphism in a general way.
-We note that the corresponding phenomena have been studied by several distinct research communities in different names, color confinement\cite{LeClair:2001yp}, $\lambda$-deformations\cite{Sfetsos:2017sep,Georgiou:2018gpe}, and coupled-wire construction\cite{PhysRevB.34.6372,PhysRevLett.88.036401,Teo:2011hq} (or related junction or ladder models) in condensed matter theory\cite{Kimura:2014hva,Lecheminant:2015iga,Kimura:2015nka,Fuji_2017,Quella:2019los}.
+We note that the corresponding phenomena have been studied by several distinct research communities in different names, color confinement\cite{LeClair:2001yp}, $\lambda$-deformations\cite{Sfetsos:2017sep,Georgiou:2018gpe}, and coupled-wire construction\cite{PhysRevB.34.6372,PhysRevLett.88.036401,Teo:2011hq} (or related junction or ladder models) in condensed matter theory\cite{Kimura:2014hva,Lecheminant:2015iga,Kimura:2015nka,Fuji_2017,Quella:2019los}.We also note that a related work with careful historical and terminological explanations on the phenomena appeared very recently\cite{Cheng:2026qax}.